Boss Toyo

-Jayson Jay Luzadas (born April 18, 1981), known commonly as Boss Toyo, is a Filipino rapper, collector, and vlogger.
+Jayson Jay Luzadas (born April 18, 1981), known commonly as Boss Toyo, is a Filipino collector, vlogger, and rapper.

 Career

 Collecting

+Before collecting, Luzadas worked multiple jobs including being a sidecar delivery driver for water, a room boy, a factory worker, a tricycle driver, and a pharmacy employee.
+His first foray in the buy and sell business was with watches in 2014.

-Boss Toyo is a collector known for buying memorabilia from various public figures in the Philippine entertainment industry.
-He runs a YouTube series called Pinoy Pawnstars which has featured these items.
-He started the series in 2022.
+He later became known for buying memorabilia from various public figures in the Philippine entertainment industry.
+He started his ongoing YouTube series called Pinoy Pawnstars, which has featured these items in 2022.